 WD is a well-known street artist.
 Thus the owl isn’t his only mural in Athens.
 He has created several works, usually with political meanings.
 Nevertheless, some have fantasy-related themes, with beautiful magic elements.

 The artist created this mural as part of the Petite Paris Festival, a festival that brings French culture to the streets of Athens through various artistic events.
-It comments on society’s constantly growing mania for using phones, tablets, any kind of technology actually.
+It comments on society’s constantly growing mania for using phones, tablets, and any kind of technology actually.
 At the same time, people forget to read books and educate themselves.
 Even though this is a correct reading of this artwork, there is another one, a hidden message.
 The theme of the Petite Paris Festival that year was Cabarets of the World.
 Metaxourgeio is a renowned red-light district of Athens.
 SimpleG painted the mural to create a contrast with the associations that normally come with cabarets and sex workers.
 The girl is transported through reading to another, higher world.
 Thus the art is meant for the sex workers who see it and to inspire them in general.

 UrbanAct is a collective that promotes art and alternative forms of culture, such as public mural art, graffiti, street art, etc. It organizes festivals and events, and it creates outdoor wall paintings, as a way to make cities more beautiful and to give a breath of fresh air.
-Make Love, Not War is a big mural, located at Voutadon street in Gazi, a very central area in Athens.
+Make Love, Not War is a big mural, located at Voutadon Street in Gazi, a very central area in Athens.
 UrbanAct has created several murals not only in Athens but in several parts of Greece and abroad.

 When you look at him, he really does seem to be drunk because of the blurry lines.
 The artist, Insane51, is based in Athens but works internationally.
 Lucky for us some of his beautiful murals can be found in the city.

 INO is another amazing artist whose big murals decorate the city of Athens.
-The Last Supper is gigantic, it is 90 metres long.
-There are 11 figures eating money, meanwhile time hands from the bottom try to reach the table.
+The Last Supper is gigantic, it is 90 m. long.
+There are 11 figures eating money, meanwhile; time hands from the bottom try to reach the table.
 The seat where Jesus would normally sit is empty and in the background Acropolis is visible.
 Just above it, there is a slash of blue.
 The blue splash element is present in most of his works, if not in all.